A Non-Profit 501(c)(3) Organization

 Blue was adopted by the Ephraims in 2023 after they lost their beloved Collie, Wiley.
 Blue had

-they just knew he was the special soul they needed to mend their broken hearts.
-He is a unique
+them – they just knew he was the special soul they needed to mend their broken hearts.
+He is a

-Sable Merle with one blue eye and one eye that is half blue and half brown, but his greatest quality is
+unique Sable Merle with one blue eye and one eye that is half blue and half brown, but his greatest

-his endless capacity to love.
-He greets everyone with a big Collie “smile” and a “hug,” and he
+quality is his endless capacity to love.
+He greets everyone with a big Collie “smile” and a “hug,”

-absolutely loves cuddles in bed and on the couch.
-He will happily curl up with you for hours and has
+and he absolutely loves cuddles in bed and on the couch.
+He will happily curl up with you for hours

-never met a couch, pillow, or blanket he didn’t love!
-Blue is a happy, confident, playful guy who likes
+and has never met a couch, pillow, or blanket he didn’t love!
+Blue is a happy, confident, playful guy

-to explore San Francisco and bark at seagulls with his “butler” Jason, but is equally happy playing
+who likes to explore San Francisco and bark at seagulls with his “butler” Jason, but is equally

-with toys on the lawn in the suburbs or chasing squirrels and deer in Sonoma.
-The Ephraims are so
+happy playing with toys on the lawn in the suburbs or chasing squirrels and deer in Sonoma.
+The

-happy that Blue the Love Bug is in their lives.
-Blue saved them as much as they saved him.
+Ephraims are so happy that Blue the Love Bug is in their lives.
+Blue saved them as much as they

 Blue